BitsJayMehta173/AruCompact/README.md

 -------------------------------------

-Main File :- sock.py(asynchronous server-client communication) , main.py , tkin.py
+Main File :- sock.py(asynchronous server-client communication) , main.py , tkin.py , microservnp.py (nparrayloader)

-sock.py(asynchronous server-client communication)
+sock.py(asynchronous server-client communication and nparray saver)

-main.py (Algorithm Image Capture and Packet Sending(we can create a nparray.save too))
+main.py (Algorithm Image Capture and Packet Sending)

+microservnp.py (nparray decoder and image converser)

 tkin.py (client application)

 ---------------------------------

-## First run sock.py to estabish the server ->  run main.py -> run tkin.py
+## First run sock.py to estabish the server ->  run main.py -> wait for first packet send msg then run microservnp.py -> run tkin.py

 Since the asynchronous server-client communication is not optimized we are getting lower frames but it will be faster with other packet sharing protocols but for now i am using this for demo purposes.